Martham Manor (Prior’s Manor), Hall Road, Martham

 Thirty years later he was still the Lord of the Manor at the time of the 1842 Tithe Award but had increased the Manorial lands to 584 acres some of which were let to William Grimston, John Goose, George Rising and George Palmer.
 The copies of the Tithe Award lists shown below tells us which plots he owned and includes a description and size of each one.

-The following two maps show the land Thomas owned in 1842 outlined in red with The Hall home farm outlined in green.
+The following two maps are based on the 1812 Commissioners maps from the records of the Dean & Chapter of Norwich held in the Norwich Record Office ref: CHC 11910 and BR 276/1/172 but show the land Thomas owned in 1842 outlined in red with The Hall home farm outlined in green.
 The land he had added since 1812 is probably plots 550 to 563 just north of The Grange and on the border with Repps.
 Plots 556 to 558 are where White Gates Farm is today.

 Thomas died in Wiltshire on 22nd April 1847 and the Manor was inherited by his son John Grove Esq.
 (1784-1858).
 White’s business directory of 1854 listed John as being Lord of the Manor which he remained until his death in 1858.